ncase/anxiety/scenes/act2.md

 `bb({body:"normal", mouth:"normal", eyes:"normal"})`

-b: Alfred Nobel wanted world peace, and for cultures to understand each other.
+b: Alfred Nobel wanted world peace and for cultures to understand each other.
 So he decided to make travel easier.

 `bb({eyes:"normal_r"})`